 - They saw it, but forgot to act on it

-- An overzealous spam filter delivered the message in the SPAM folder
+- The message ended up in the SPAM folder

-An automated follow-up message can be the perfect solution, reminding the subscriber-to-be to confirm their subscription.
-In fact, a couple of follow-up messages could be sent at different intervals.
+In this scenario, an automated follow-up message can be the perfect solution.
+In fact, you could a couple of follow-up messages at different intervals.
+Let's see how.

 First, create a new message in MailUp to ask the pending recipient to confirm their request.

 - Select Messages > Email > New